Dreams of Fame Begin And End At The Stardust Diner

 Photo: Brian Kachejian © 2017

-Many aspiring actors, singers and dancers come to New York with big dreams of fame and fortune.
-While waiting for their big break, a popular day job is waiting tables.
-That’s probably why New York (second only to Los Angeles) features the most attractive waitstaff in America.
+Many aspiring actors, singers, and dancers come to New York with big dreams of fame and fortune.
+While waiting for their big break, many popular day jobs include waiting tables.
+That’s probably why New York, second only to Los Angeles, features the most attractive waitstaff in America.

-For a lucky few there is a place where a day job is also an opportunity to perform.
-Yes, those who work at Ellen’s Stardust Diner as part of the “singing waitstaff” can say they perform on Broadway on the corner of 51st Street that is, where the diner moved in 1995.
-In between sets, the waitstaff see to their duties like other servers, carrying trays and refilling coffee mugs.
+For a lucky few, there is a place where a day job is also an opportunity to perform.
+Yes, those who work at Ellen’s Stardust Diner as part of the “singing waitstaff” can say they perform on Broadway, on the corner of 51st Street, that is, where the diner moved in 1995.
+Between sets, the waitstaff attend to their duties like other servers, carrying trays and refilling coffee mugs.
 For locals and tourists alike, a meal at Ellen’s is part of the quintessential New York experience.
-Despite all the changes and security added to the cities boroughs, Manhattan is still a hotspot for travelers, and there is no better place to be entertained than on Broadway.
+Despite all the changes and security added to the city’s boroughs, Manhattan is still a hotspot for travelers, and there is no better place to be entertained than on Broadway.

 Stardust Diner